 Respondents in the 40s and 50s age groups that plan to work after retirement told researchers they only expected to work 20 hours a week in a paid position.
 Septuagenarian respondents told researchers they planned to keep working 10 hours a week.

-Since we're all expected to live longer lives than the generations that came before, there comes a question about what we're going to do with all that extra time.
+Key takeaway: Since we’re all expected to live longer lives than the generations that came before, there comes a question about what we’re going to do with all that extra time.
 For more than half (55%) of the respondents in this survey, that means working until the end.

 In preparation for longer lives, respondents said they either already have or plan to reduce overall expenses to save more (59%), increase income outside of a full-time job (35%) and get help from a financial advisor (27%).
 [Read related article: 5 Ways Small Business Owners Can Start Preparing for Retirement]

 Reasons to keep working

 Most people would agree that getting a paycheck is a strong motivator to work.
 Yet, according to the survey, retirees who already spent their entire lives working to support themselves and their families expect to have other motivations for working through retirement.